-Students are introduced to concepts of food, beverage and labor cost control systems in preparation for careers in the food, beverage and hospitality industry.
+Students are introduced to concepts of food, beverage and labor cost control systems to students preparing for careers in the food, beverage and hospitality industry.
 Students analyze costs related to food and beverage, labor and supplies used in the industry as well as exercises that are related to purchasing and receiving.
-Prerequisites: ENG 085 and MAT 020 or higher